 Do you have to manually calculate and input chord opening lengths for non-radial nozzles or does the software do it for you?

-- Is the money saving ASME Code Case 2695 included or do you have to do these designs by hand?
+Is the money saving ASME Appendix 46 included or do you have to do these designs by hand?

 - Is liquid static head considered by entering a pressure you calculate or does the software do it for you based on a stated liquid level?
 Most process vessels contain liquids and this calculation is mandatory per UG-98(a).

 Every vertical vessel needs to be transported and this requires the design of shipping saddles.
 Does the software include this feature or are you going to have to do this calculation by hand?

 Can vessel material schemes be set up and re-used or do you need to select materials for each component every time?

 - Do you need to go back and check every component’s thickness after changes are made or does the software offer a true design mode?

 - Limited implementations of Part 4 of Division 2.
 This may be worse than no Division 2 implementation at all.

 Heat exchanger calculations that do not include expansion joints.
 TEMA now requires FEA and many fixed tubesheet exchangers require this component.

 Can the software perform automatic deflection calculations for tall towers?
 This is a common requirement as vessel owners often require wind induced tower deflections be limited to a set amount.

 Are a wide range of vessel supports included?
 In addition to skirts and saddles, can it handle legs and lugs?